 Sole proprietors and partners without employees are generally exempt, but they can choose to purchase coverage to protect themselves.

-What does New York workers comp cover?
+What does Workers’ Compensation Insurance in New York cover?

-Workers compensation in New York helps pay for:
+Workers’ compensation in New York helps pay for:

 - Medical treatment for job-related injuries or illnesses